SILVER RAINBOW PROJECT

 While many sports clubs wish to be inclusive, they often struggle to know how.
 To address this, Working It Out have developed and LGBTIQ+ inclusion in sport project Everyone can play.

-The project aims to increase participation in sport for LGBTIQ+ people through the provision of training and support for volunteer LGBTIQ+ Inclusion Officers to work within individual clubs.
+The project aims to increase physical activity for LGBTIQ+ people through the provision of education, information and resources to anyone connected with the sport and recreation sector.